Unidata/netcdf-c/docs/filters.md

 2. For an untagged positive integer, the constant is treated as of the smallest type into which it fits (i.e. 8,16,32, or 64 bit).
 3. For signed byte and short, the value is sign extended to 32 bits and then treated as an unsigned int value, but maintaining the bit-pattern.
 4. For double, and signed|unsigned long long, they are converted as specified in the section on <a href="#filters_paramcoding">parameter encode/decode</a>.
-5. In order to support mutiple filters, the argument to ''_Filter'' may be a pipeline separated  (using '|') to specify a list of filters specs.
+5. In order to support mutiple filters, the argument to *\_Filter* may be a pipeline separated  (using '|') to specify a list of filters specs.

 # Dynamic Loading Process {#filters_Process}